zeekus/textfiles/ad_cheatsheet.md

 net user myuser /domain /active:no
 ```

-# 5. change the user interactively from the command line
+# 5. change the user's password interactively from the command line

 ```
 net user myuser * /domain